 Everyone’s got to eat and in Niue, eating is more than just getting through the day!
-In Niue, food is an experience where the Pacific Island culture takes great pride in the meals prepared.
-Much of Niue’s food experiences are familiar dishes but with a South Pacific flair, while Niuean umu nights and village show days provide an opportunity to try something locally authentic.
+The food here is an experience where the country’s Pacific Island culture takes great pride in the meals prepared.
+Much of Niue’s food experiences are familiar dishes but with a South Pacific flair, while Niuean umu nights and Village Show Days provide an opportunity to try something locally authentic.
 Niue might be a small island, but it has some big flavours!
-Check out our advice for all things food in Niue with this complete food guide to Niue.
+Check out our advice for all things food in Niue, including places to eat, food tours, traditional meals and more, with this complete food guide to Niue.

 - Book a table for evening meals – Niue’s restaurants only take one booking per table per night so they get booked up quickly